Stability Shelter

 • Donated items, such as personal toiletries

-The first phase of the program, LifeChange: Recovery, is for men 18 and over who are ready to do the hard work of overcoming homelessness.
-The Recovery phase lasts between three to five months and serves up to 18 men at a time.
+The first phase of the program, LifeChange: Phase 1, is for men 18 and over who are ready to do the hard work of overcoming homelessness, addiction, or any other life dominating sins and issues.

-What can someone expect in LifeChange: Recovery?
+What can someone expect in LifeChange: Phase 1?

 Residents of the Recovery phase receive: